Skip to main content

 Can I find a device's location from its MAC address?

-No. MAC addresses are only visible on the local network segment and do not traverse the internet.
-You can identify the manufacturer, not the device's location.
+No. MAC addresses are only visible on the local network and cannot be traced over the internet.

-Why does my phone show a random MAC address?
+Why does my phone show a random MAC?

-Modern iOS and Android devices use randomized MAC addresses per network as a privacy feature, preventing tracking across WiFi networks.
+Modern iOS and Android use randomized MACs per network as a privacy feature to prevent tracking.

 Are MAC addresses truly unique?

-Theoretically yes, but duplicates exist due to manufacturing errors and deliberate spoofing.
+Theoretically yes, but duplicates exist.
 Uniqueness is only required within a local network segment.